Deborah enjoys exploring the world and the great outdoors and working on her many writing projects.

 A Piece of Cedar Rapids History Preserved

 Just east of downtown Cedar Rapids on the city's main thoroughfare, a stately mansion stands at the top of a vast green lawn.
-Its incongruous position between high-rise condos and drab medical buildings offers a hint to its historical significance.
+Its incongruous position between high-rise condos and drab medical buildings offers a hint of its historical significance.
 While lesser structures have long since given way to commercial development, the magnificent edifice remains to tell its fascinating story.

 Brucemore Mansion was occupied for nearly a century by wealthy industrialists and philanthropists who helped shape the city of Cedar Rapids.
 The home's last owner, Margaret Hall, in one final act of benevolence, bequeathed Brucemore to the National Trust for Historic Preservation upon her death in 1981.
 Now Iowa's only National Trust Historic Site, the historic house and the 26-acre estate on which it sits continue to play an important role in the community.